Kristina01111000/Drws_site/README.md

 For next week:
 Continue working on php issue
 Prepare email with audio file
-Update the podcast list with email from dr w
 Figure out why the book goes to the homepage when you try to view the cart, tell him when it is done Make a page on GH that has the book a consultation section from https://fourelementdoctor.com/book-a-consultation-with-dr-w/ then link to health history form
 “Interested? click here to begin the process by filling out the health history form” above the link